'I Didn't Mean It,' or 'It Didn't Mean Anything'

-These statements are those we use to convince ourselves and significant others that what we just did or said has no arguable value.
+These statements are those we use to convince ourselves and significant others that what we just did or said has no value.
 It says, “Don’t look at my behavior or my words, they don’t really mean anything.”
 It helps us to duck the flames of an angry spouse, friend, co-worker or even a boss.
-Saying we didn’t mean what we just said or did, is a way of dodging the bullet.

 So, for example, let’s say that you’ve had extramarital sexual liaisons.
 You went on a business trip or two or three and you had several one night stands with people you met on the road.
 Your spouse finally finds out and the first thing you say in response to the evidence is: “Oh honey, they didn’t mean anything.”
 That statement is supposed to take all of the power out of the spouse’s anger, get them to calm down and go back to the status quo.
 And, of course, if these affairs don’t really mean anything, then why worry about whether or not you are going to have to change the behavior—after all it doesn’t really mean anything.
 But if they meant nothing, why did you put your marriage on the line for them?
 And on the other hand, they mean a great deal to your spouse.
 Indeed, it means so much that s/he is considering leaving you over it.
 Not only does your statement discount the meaning of your own behavior, but it dismisses your spouse’s enormous pain.

 Or, suppose you get drunk and you say some abusive things to your spouse.
-Later you apologize saying that “I was just drunk, baby, I didn’t mean any of it.”
+Later you apologize, saying, “I was just drunk, baby, I didn’t mean any of it.”
 Or, you get really mad, blow up and later say, “I was just mad, I didn’t mean it.”
 The truth is that we tend to be more truthful when our inhibitions are down due to substance use.
 And when we blow our stacks, we put words to the feelings that need expression.
-Those words may not be accurate descriptions of reality, but they are accurate descriptions of the intensity of our feelings, mixed perhaps with unresolved issues from the past, or unrealistic expectations or other like belief systems.
+Those words may not be accurate descriptions of reality, but they are accurate descriptions of the intensity of our feelings, mixed perhaps with unresolved issues from the past or unrealistic expectations.